Voting with the Graph: Stable RLAIF via Topological Consistency Maximization: Baseline Algorithms

-This section provides algorithmic descriptions for the DGR conflict resolution variants evaluated in our ablation study (Section~\ref{tab:ablation_conflict_mechanism}).
-Both variants follow the same preference graph construction as the main DGR algorithm but differ in their conflict resolution strategies.
+This section provides algorithmic descriptions for the TCR consensus extraction variants evaluated in our ablation study (Table~\ref{tab:ablation_error_comprehensive}).
+Both variants follow the same preference graph construction as the main TCR algorithm but differ in their consensus extraction strategies.
 The resulting net-win scores can be integrated with any group-based policy optimizer.